salesforce/logai/README.md

     }
 ```

 Then to run log anomaly detection.
-You can simple create below python script:
+You can simply create below python script:

 ```python